jtallison/ddem-sound-design/content/Sound-design/Unit7_Video_in_Studio_One_6/index.md

     * Many videos on YouTube are likely subject to copyright claims.
 We will be using these videos for educational purposes under the Fair Use doctrine.
 Your video projects will only be shown in class, only stored locally, and deleted from the lab after the projects have been graded.
 Students will assume all legal responsibilities if they decide to distribute these videos elsewhere.
 Use a YouTube downloader site to download videos from YouTube - you should be able to find one easily through an online search.
 2. Once you have your video file, drag and drop it into Studio One 6 and use the Arrow tool to trim the video event to a single scene.
 The trimmed portion should not exceed 100 seconds, and should begin immediately when playback starts.
 3. Mute any audio present in the original clip.
-4. Utilizing both the audio clips from Lab 3 as well as a handful of new audio recordings from freesound or archive.org, create Foley sounds for the main events in your scene.
+4. Utilizing both the audio clips from Lab 3 as well as a handful of new audio recordings from freesound.com or archive.org, create Foley sounds for the main events in your scene.
 Be sure to include things such as footsteps, weather, environmental sounds, etc. If it is happening on the screen, you should be able to hear it.

 _Optional: utilize panning and volume automation to have the sound files match their movement on the screen._